bferguson3/NESPAL/README.md

 Usage:

 Save a .set file from yy-chr's BG SET editor.
-This file includes both namespace data and tile attribute data
+This file includes both namespace data and tile attribute data, but in an order that is unweildly for assembly use.
+This tool reorganizes the data into raw bytes that can be loaded directly into ROM.

 $ python3 settoppu.py inputfile.set